 All safeguarding processes are overseen by the Oxfordshire Safeguarding Adults Board.

-Huntercombe also works with the Samaritans to train residents to be Listeners for those who need support during difficult times.
+Huntercombe also works with the Samaritans to train prisoners to be Listeners for those who need support during difficult times.

 Arrival and first night

-When a resident first arrives at Huntercombe, they will be able to contact a family member by phone.
+When a prisoner first arrives at Huntercombe, they will be able to contact a family member by phone.
 This could be quite late in the evening, depending on the time they arrive.